 You will also receive an email at this time which contains the same information and QR code.
 Your seat is booked!
 You won’t know your seat number until you get to the station.

-Step 3: Pay at Station
+Step 3: Check in at Station

 After receiving your QR code, there’s nothing else you need to do until your date of travel.